-Colleen Sykes' position is one of the key supporting functions of many operational needs in the Shasta-Trinity Unit and SCFD.
-She is responsible for understanding many policies, procedures, regulations as they relate to purchasing through various contracts and vendors.
-She is the property manager for all state and federal excess equipment and is responsible for its tracking.
+Colleen Sykes' position is one of the key supporting functions for many operational needs in the Shasta-Trinity Unit and SCFD.
+She is responsible for understanding and implementing many policies, procedures, and regulations as they relate to purchasing through various contracts and vendors.
+She is the property manager for all State and Federal excess equipment and is responsible for its tracking.
 Colleen is the keeper of all personal protective equipment (PPE) for CAL FIRE, which includes, purchase, distribution and tracking for approximately 240 Shasta-Trinity Unit employees.

-Along with the purchasing and distribution of CAL FIRE PPE, she also makes all purchases to support fire emergencies.
-She supervises and works with the SCFD parts storekeeper to ensure that all volunteer firefighters and CAL FIRE employees have the required equipment and supplies.
+Colleen makes emergency purchases to support local incidents, which includes feeding and housing firefighters and other personnel assigned to active incidents.
+She supervises and works with the SCFD Parts Storekeeper to ensure that all volunteer firefighters and CAL FIRE employees have the required equipment and supplies.
 Sykes also coordinates the overall maintenance of the headquarters facility.
-Lastly, she supports the cleaning and office supply needs of all the chief officers and stations in the Unit.
+She supports the cleaning and office supply needs for all the Chief Officers and stations in the Unit.
+Colleen retired from CAL FIRE in December 2019, her spunky personality and wealth of knowledge will be greatly missed!